 The last big drawback is the strange difference between network speeds.
-While there is no difference in price, network speed in Maidenhead, UK, and Los Angeles differs 10x from that in Dallas & Seattle – 1Gbit speed in the former vs. 10Gbit in the latter.
+There is no difference in price, network speed in the UK and Los Angeles differs 10x from that in Dallas & Seattle – 1Gbit speed in the former vs. 10Gbit in the latter.

 VPSDime Review - Summary

 VPSDime is a really good VPS hosting provider - it has affordable plans, many features, and stable uptime.

 Unfortunately, there are drawbacks.
 The Linux Virtual Private Servers are not that private.
 And if you're beginner, you will most likely be struggling without a live chat support option.